The Art of War:

 - A virtual exhibit of World War II posters organized by National Museum of American History of the Smithsonian Institution.
 Sections include: Every Citizen a Soldier; The Poster's Place in War Time; Retooling for Victory: The Factory Front; Efficient Workers; War Aims Through Art: The U.S. Office of War Information; and Fighting an Ideal America.

-- Historic Government Publications from World War II: A Digital Library
+- Historic Government Publications from World War II

 - Digital copies of over 300 World War II era documents from the United States government.
 Searchable or browse by title.
 From Southern Methodist University.